Al-ImranRony/Al-ImranRony/README.md

 - 👨‍💻 Currently, I'm working on **iOS development along with Blockchain-NFT based application**

-- 🤝 Looking for help with learning about - **API, App-Architecture and Algorithm designing**
+- 🤝 Looking for help with learning about - **API, App-Architecture and Blockchain development**

 - 🔭 Developing skills on Python with Competitive Programming and Personal project - **Pigeon-MailBot**